schultek/dart_mappable/README.md

 By default this property is named `_type`, but you can change it in the build configuration.
 The value of this property will default to the name of the class, but you can change this as well with the `discriminatorValue` property.
-Make sure to specify the `discriminator` property on the base class - `Animal` in our example - and the `discriminatorValue` property on each of the child classes - `Cat` and `Dog` in our case.
+Make sure to specify the `discriminatorKey` property on the base class - `Animal` in our example - and the `discriminatorValue` property on each of the child classes - `Cat` and `Dog` in our case.

 ```dart